No. 1 South Carolina women beat No. 9 Mississippi St 81-79

 COLUMBIA, S.C.
+(AP) — Down nine points in the fourth quarter and close to getting run out of her building, South Carolina coach Dawn Staley didn’t panic.
+Her top-ranked Gamecocks wouldn’t let her.

-(AP) — Tyasha Harris scored a season-high 23 points including the go-ahead basket with 2:01 left, as No. 1 South Carolina rallied from nine-points down in the final quarter to outlast No. 9 Mississippi State 81-79 on Monday night.
+Tyasha Harris had a season-high 23 points and the Gamecocks rallied in the final period to win their 12th straight with a 81-79 victory over No. 9 Mississippi State on Monday night.

+Staley called time out after South Carolina trailed 71-62 with eight minutes to go and quickly saw her players were locked in and eager to turn things around.

+“Everybody was really positive in that time out,” Staley said.
+“So I’m like, ‘We got a shot.
+We’ve got a shot to come back because they believe.'”

+Zia Cooke made a three-point play and a basket, both which put the Gamecocks (18-1, 6-0 Southeastern Conference) back in front.

+JaMya Mingo-Young had consecutive shots as Mississippi State (17-3, 4-1) built a 79-76 lead with 3:28 to go.
+But the Bulldogs missed their final five shots.

-Mississippi State (17-3, 4-1 Southeastern Conference) had several chances to go in front, but could not.
+Mississippi State had several chances to go in front, but Rickea Jackson and Jordan Danberry both missed shots to put the Bulldogs back in front in the final two minutes.

-Rickea Jackson and Jordan Danberry both missed shots to put the Bulldogs back in front in the final two minutes.
-And South Carolina freshman Zia Cooke stole Mississippi State’s last inbounds pass with 4 seconds left and ran out the clock.
+Cooke closed it with her steal of an inbounds pass with 4 seconds left and ran out the clock.

+“Let’s catch it,” Cooke thought as the ball came her way.
+“And then I need to run away from her so she can’t catch me and end it.”

-Harris scored the final five points for the Gamecocks (18-1, 6-0), who won their 12th straight and got a sixth victory in seven meetings with a Top-25 opponent this season.
+Harris scored the final five points for the Gamecocks, who got a sixth victory in seven meetings with a Top-25 opponent this season.

 South Carolina freshman Aliyah Boston had 21 points and 12 rebounds.

-Mississippi State looked like it might beat its second straight No. 1 opponent — the first came when it famously ended UConn’s 111-game win streak at the 2017 national semifinals — as it went ahead 71-62 early in the final period.
+Mississippi State looked like it might beat its second straight No. 1 opponent — the first came when it famously ended UConn’s 111-game win streak at the 2017 national semifinals — as it took that nine-point lead in the final period.

-But the Gamecocks used a 12-2 run to move back in front on Cooke’s three-point play and set up the final dramatic moments.
+But the Gamecocks got their big run to move back in front on Cooke’s three-point play.

+“They are No. 1,” Mississippi State coach Vic Schaeffer said.
+“But we’re not far behind.”

+Indeed, it’s likely these teams might match up again at the SEC Tournament in Greenville, S.C., come March, then perhaps a final team in the Final Four as they did in 2017 when South Carolina won the the title over Mississippi State.

 Jackson and Danberry had 16 points each to lead the Bulldogs, who saw their eight-game win streak snapped.